acceleration3/cloudgamestream/README.md

 ### What is this?

-This a fork of the cloudgamestream GitHub thing avalible here: https://github.com/acceleration3/cloudgamestream
+This a fork of the cloudgamestream GitHub thing available here: https://github.com/acceleration3/cloudgamestream

-I will hopefully be able to modify the script so that Openstream can be used instead of Geforce Expirence.
+I will hopefully be able to modify the script so that Openstream can be used instead of GeForce Experience.

+Openstream is a remote desktop like application that allows users of the popular Moonlight application to use the desktop instead of a their library of games.

+It works pretty well and the developers do seem to update on their respective Discords, but not much happens to the public releases.

 Openstream is here: https://github.com/LS3solutions/openstream-server

-The script had many useful thing that it could install, so I'm just replacing the Geforce part of the installation.
+The script had many useful thing that it could install, so I'm just replacing the GeForce part of the installation.

 ### What would this be useful for?